-D.7.7 Anticipated intake/extent of use Comments/Questions of the expert(s) Comment 1 (as given for application EFSA/GMO/NL/2009/73) This section is well-documented.
-No further questions Comment 2 (as given for application EFSA/GMO/NL/2009/73) No questions D.7.8 Toxicology Comments/Questions of the expert(s) Comment 1(as given for application EFSA/GMO/NL/2009/73) From the calculations made on page 124 of Part I, it is clear that the concentration of Cry1Ac is not 0.002% in the seed as claimed in the text but in the seed protein fraction (as mentioned in the foodnote).
+D.7.8 Toxicology Comments/Questions of the expert(s) Comment 1 MON 87701 x MON 89788 is produced by traditional breeding of MON 87701 and MON 89788.
+MON 89788 was approved in 2008 for import, processing, and food and feed use in the EU (Commission Decision 2008/933/EC).
+The safety of the MON 87701 variety has not been assessed yet.
+Comment2 From the calculations made on page 124 of Part I, it is clear that the concentration of Cry1Ac is not 0.002% in the seed as claimed in the text but in the seed protein fraction (as mentioned in the foodnote).
 Of course the conclusion that Cry1Ac in the seed is low remains true.
-Comment 2 (as given for application EFSA/GMO/NL/2009/73) MON 87701 proteins did not show signs of toxicity when individually assessed in acute oral gavage studies in mice, so that we can conclude that the new proteins will not provoke toxicity problems.
-D. 7.8.1 Safety assessment of newly expressed proteins Comments/Questions of the expert(s) Comment 1 (as given for application EFSA/GMO/NL/2009/73) Cry1Ac The MON 87701-produced Cry1Ac protein has 100% amino acid identity with the Bollgard MON 531 cotton expressed Cry1Ac protein, except for the four additional amino acids at the N-terminus of the MON 87701-produced protein.
+Comment 3 MON 87701 × MON 89788 proteins did not show signs of toxicity when individually assessed in acute oral gavage studies in mice, so that we can conclude that the new proteins will not provoke toxicity problems.
+D. 7.8.1 Safety assessment of newly expressed proteins Comments/Questions of the expert(s) Comment 1 CP4 EPSPS The absence of toxic potential associated to the CP4 EPSPS protein has been previously established by EFSA.
+EFSA delivered a positive opinion on the safety of the introduced CP4 EPSPS protein expressed in MON 89788.
+Additionally, an updated bioinformatics analysis demonstrated that the CP4 EPSPS protein does not show structural similarity to known toxins or other biologically active proteins that could cause adverse effects.
+No further comments on the safety of the CP4 EPSPS protein.
+Cry1Ac The MON 87701-produced Cry1Ac protein has 100% amino acid identity with the Bollgard MON 531 cotton expressed Cry1Ac protein, except for the four additional amino acids at the N-terminus of the MON 87701-produced protein.
 The potential for toxicity of the cry1Ac gene expression product was assessed (Annex 1 of the Technical Dossier part 1).
 The identity of the plant-produced Cry1Ac protein was verified by: N-terminal sequencing, proteolytic peptide mapping followed by MALDI-TOF MS analysis, Western Blot analysis, SDS-PAGE, and an insect growth inhibition assay.
 The equivalence between the E. coli-produced (and for toxicity testing used) Cry1Ac protein and the MON 87701-produced Cry1Ac protein was established by: SDS-PAGE, Western Blot analysis, glycosylation analysis, and an insect growth bioassay.
 A detailed bioinformatics analysis demonstrated that the Cry1Ac protein does not show structural similarity to known toxins or other biologically active proteins that could cause adverse effects.
 The acute oral toxicity study with CD-1 mice demonstrated that the Cry1Ac protein is not acutely toxic and does not cause any adverse effects.
-No treatment-related effects were observed on survival, clinical observation, body weight gain, food consumption or gross pathology (NOAEL 3 = 1460 mg/kg bw, NOAEL 2 = 1290 mg/kg bw).
+No treatment-related effects were observed on survival, clinical observation, body weight gain, food consumption or gross pathology (NOAEL $\circlearrowleft$ = 1460 mg/kg bw, NOAEL $\updownarrow$ = 1290 mg/kg bw).
 As such, large MOE's have been demonstrated.
-Additionally, the rapid digestibility of the full-length Cry1Ac protein in simulated digestive fluids (SGF and SIF) was demonstrated (The transiently stable protein fragment ~4 kDa which was observed at the 30s time point in SGF, was digested in less than 1 min by SIF).
+Additionally, the rapid digestibility of the full-length Cry1Ac protein in simulated digestive fluids (SGF and SIF) was demonstrated (The transiently stable protein fragment $\sim$ 4 kDa which was observed at the 30s time point in SGF, was digested in less than 1 min by SIF).
 In conclusion: the extensive data set indicates that the MON 87701-produced Cry1Ac protein is safe for food/feed use.
 No further comments.